Ex-Morgan Stanley developers launch high-speed cryptocurrency derivatives exchange

 NEW YORK (Reuters) - A group of former software developers from Morgan Stanley announced on Wednesday the launch of a cryptocurrency derivatives exchange called Phemex that aims to execute trades in less than a millisecond for both retail and institutional investors.

-Jack Tao, an 11-year executive with Morgan Stanley where he was the global development leader of the investment bank’s Electronic Trading (MSET) Benchmark Execution Strategies (BES), co-founded the company.
+Jack Tao, an 11-year executive with Morgan Stanley where he was the global development leader of the investment bank’s Electronic Trading (MSET) Benchmark Execution Strategies (BXS), co-founded the company.
 He resigned from Morgan Staley in July.

 Tao has assembled a team of more than 30 senior developers, including eight former executives from Morgan Stanley’s BES and enterprise application infrastructure teams.